jpreardon/good-morning-display/WORKLOG.md

 - Get mockup running on raspi? (see 2020-04-12 notes), if not, what to do?
 Might need to make a more responsive interface.
 - Mock up cool wind/relative humidity features in HTML
-  - Stop the flashing at 0º wind direction on page load/refresh
-  - Deal with nulls/no wind direction gracefully
-  - Remove un-needed code (e.g. the degrees to cardinal function)
   - Start work on relative humidity

 ## Notes